discordjs/Commando-guide/getting-started.md

 When you got your first bot up and running with Discord.js, you should've installed Discord.js using npm, Node.js' Package Manager.
 The same applies to Commando, which must be separately installed.
 You can do this in one of two ways:

-Stable: `npm i -S gawdl3y/discord.js-commando#11.2`
+Stable: `npm i -S discordjs/Commando#11.2`
-Master: `npm i -S gawdl3y/discord.js-commando`
+Master: `npm i -S discordjs/Commando`

-stable is usually preferred due to being more stable, but master is usually less likely to contain bugs.
+If you're using Discord.js master, you'll need Commando master, and vice-versa.

-Also note that you are going to need Node 7 instead of Node 6.
-Download Node 7 [here](https://nodejs.org/en/).
-If on master, you'll be needing even further with Node 8.
+Also note that you are going to need at least Node.js version 7.6.0.
+Download Node [here](https://nodejs.org/en/).
+If on master, you'll need at least Node 8.

 #### Creating Your index.js File

 While it doesn't have to be called `index.js`, the index file is your main file for your bot, which handles everything from registering new commands to logging in your client.
 It's quite similar to standard Discord.js in many ways, but there are a few extra steps that need to be done to get your bot up and running.

 First thing is to require Commando.
 Contrary to what you may think, you do **not** need to require Discord.js to use Commando.
-That is, unless you are going to use a RichEmbed, but more on that later.
+That is, unless you are going to use a MessageEmbed, but more on that later.

 For now, simply require Commando.
 We'll also be requiring `path` for use later on.
 Don't worry, you don't have to install `path`.